Rohith-Palleti/spring-boot-mongo-docker/README.md

-# Build Project Using Mavin
+# Build Project Using Maven

 Maven is java based build tool to generate executable